manabshy/angular2codeCoverage/README.md

 ## Generate a Test Coverage Report (Run the steps sequentially)

-1. Run all the tests using and if all tests passes then a "coverage" directory is created at the project root containing a single file called coverage-final.json.
+ Run all the tests using the below command and if all tests passes then a "coverage" directory is created at the project root containing a single file called coverage-final.json.
 Check this file and make sure it is Not Empty.

 ng test --code-coverage

-2. posttest uses remap-istanbul to map the transpiled javascript code to the original TypeScript.
+ Below posttest command uses remap-istanbul to map the transpiled javascript code to the original TypeScript.

 npm posttest

-3. spin up a server to display the report on the browser
+ Spin up a server to display the report on the browser

 npm run coverage